 Federal PLUS Loans

 This federally funded Parent Loan for Undergraduate Students (PLUS) is available for parents of dependent undergraduate students.
 Parents may borrow up to the total cost of attendance less financial aid.
 Proceeds are to be used for educational expenses.
+For more information on the parent loan process please click here.

 Repayment begins within 60 days after the second disbursement is made.
 However, interest begins to accrue on the date the first disbursement is made.
 Minimum monthly payments are $50.
 The borrower may be allowed up to 10 years to repay the loan.